Chartres: Economy

 Chartres is one of the most important market towns in the region of Beauce (known as "the granary of France").

 Historically, game pies and other delicacies of Chartres were well known, and the industries also included flour-milling, brewing, distilling, iron-founding, leather manufacture, perfumes, dyeing, stained glass, billiard requisites and hosiery.

 Since 1976 the fashion and perfumes company Puig has had a production plant in this commune.

 Transport

 The Gare de Chartres railway station offers frequent services to Paris, and a few daily connections to Le Mans, Nogent-le-Rotrou and Courtalain.
 The A11 motorway connects Chartres with Paris and Le Mans.

 Sport

 Chartres is home to two semi-professional association football clubs; FC Chartres, who play in the French sixth division, and HB Chartres, who play in the seventh tier.

 Chartres has a table tennis club which is playing in the Pro A (French First division) and in the European Champions League.
 The club won the ETTU Cup on the season 2010 – 2011 and it finished at the second position in the French First division.

 Chartres has the second most important squash club in France.

-There is also a handball club and it is playing in the French second division.
+There is also a handball club and it is playing in the French second division, C' Chartres Métropole Handball.

 In November 2012, Chartres organized the European Short Course Swimming Championships.